patriciatran/recipes/software/R/renv/README.md

 ## Obtain necessary files

 There are several files that you need to generate in order to duplicate your R environment.

+On your computer, open RStudio, and install the `renv` package.

 To do so,

 1. Install the `renv` package (skip if already installed)